Polygamy in Mauritania

 Under the personal status code, and Sharia law, polygyny is legal in Mauritania.
 A man can marry up to four women, but must obtain the consent of his existing wife/wives first.

+Prevalence

 Polygamy is common within the Afro-Mauritanian and Berber Moorish population, occurring less frequently among the Arab Moorish population.
-A 2007 MICS3 reports that 10.7% of women aged 15-49 are in a polygamous union.
+In 2007, 10.7% of women aged 15-49 were in a polygamous union.